KauzClay/docs-tap/scst-scan/install-prisma-integration.hbs.md

 Tanzu CLI packages are available on repositories.
 Adding the Prisma Scanning package repository makes the Prisma Scanning bundle and its packages available for installation.

-> **Note** VMware recommends, but does not require, relocating images to a registry for
-> installation.
-This section assumes that you relocated images to a registry.
-See the earlier
-> section to fill in the variables.

 VMware recommends installing the Prisma Scanner objects in the existing `tap-install` namespace to keep the Prisma Scanner grouped logically with the other Tanzu Application Platform components.